We use minimal analytics to improve the site. Is that okay?

 The Rode NTG Hybrid mic has an impedance of 10 Ohms and works very well with Canon cameras.

-This is probably the best bang for the buck mic that actually works well for the Canon system.
+This is probably the best bang-for-the-buck mic for the Canon system.

 7. Cleaning Accessories